Fortran module file format

 files are not portable between different compilers or even different versions of the same compiler.

-The per-compiler examples below assume Fortran source file “my.f90”:
+The per-compiler examples below assume Fortran source file “example.f90”:

 module dummy